precice/tutorials/FSI/flap_perp/OpenFOAM-deal.II/README.md

 If you prefer to run the two simulations in two different terminals and watch their output on the screen, use the (simpler) scripts `runFluid` (or `runFluid -parallel`).

 Before starting the deal.II program, it needs to be compiled and copied in this case directory.
 Information about building is collected in the [deal.II wiki](https://github.com/precice/dealii-adapter/wiki/Building).
-You can Use the following command to run e.g. the linear deal.II solver afterwards:
+You can use the following command to run e.g. the linear deal.II solver afterwards:
 ```
 ./runSolid -linear
 ```